-In order to safeguard pupils during these unprecedented times the school is following the government guidance for school closures during COVID-19.
+In order to safeguard pupils during unprecedented times the school will follow the government guidance for school closures during COVID-19.
 This Appendix sits alongside the school's existing Safeguarding Policy and applies to pupils who have been absent from school for a period of time after having been absent.